crlimacastro/IGME-235/project1/235-project-1-content.md

 - Performing a lunge attack.
 - Biting in front of them.

 The player will have to make sure to keep moving constantly to avoid these attacks.
+When the player is hit, they will be thrown with some momentum in the opposite direction.

 **Birds of prey planned as a stretch goal:**